 Insieme Italian Cultural Society (Rose Hill)

-Pope Dante hosts social events and lectures where Italian and non-Italian students can explore Italy's literary and cultural history, and develop an appreciation of the rich and diverse Italian heritage.
-If you are interested in joining please send an email to
+Formerly known as Pope Dante Society, Insieme hosts social events and lectures where Italian and non-Italian students can explore Italy’s literary and cultural history, and develop an appreciation of the rich and diverse Italian heritage.
+If you are interested in joining, please send an email to [email protected].